Biologic Disease-Modifying Drugs for Thyroid Eye Disease

 - Dry skin

 - Worsening of existing inflammatory bowel disease (IBD)

 These are not all the possible side effects of Tepezza.
 Talk to your doctor about what to expect when taking Tepezza.
 You also should call your doctor if you have any changes that concern you when taking Tepezza.3,5

 Biologic DMDs are not right for everyone.
-If you have inflammatory bowel disease (IBD), you should not take Tepezza.3,5
+If you have inflammatory bowel disease (IBD) such as Crohn's disease or ulcerative colitis, talk to your doctor about whether Tepezza is right for you.3,5

 - Fast heartbeat